Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Lack of signposts

-The alternative route.
+The alternative route via Útigönguhöfði.
 It can’t possibly be going over there…

 How not to get lost on Útigönguhöfði mountain

-I expected that the track would weave around this mountain and back down the valley the other way.
+I expected that the track would weave around the mountain and back down the valley on the other side.
 It couldn’t possibly be going over it.
 The steepness was just too intimidating, and it looked nearly impossible to actually go over there.

 Then I finally spotted it.
 It was halfway up the Útigönguhöfði mountain.